wahyd4/say-it/README.md

       go get -u github.com/wahyd4/say-it

-2. The standalone way, please go to releases page to download the binary application then execute it
+2. Or the standalone way, please go to releases page to download the binary application then execute it

 ## How to use